Ordisoftware/Hebrew-Calendar/README.md

 **What's new in the latest version 9.0**

-- Added day context menu for the visual month view.
+- Added context menu for days in month view.
-- Added change active day by click in the visual month view.
+- Added change active day by click in month view.
-- Added select day by double click in the visual month view.
+- Added select day by double click in month view.
-- Added mouse tracking in the visual month view.
+- Added mouse hover effect in month view.
-- Added some options and colors for the visual month view.
+- Added some options and colors for month view.
+- Added Ctrl+B and Decimal shortcuts to go to selected day.
 - Added celebration verses board and command-line option.
-- Changed month view to show sun times instead of moon when using sun omer.
+- The month view shows sun times instead of moon when using sun omer.
 - Updated web links.
 - Some fixes and improvements.